vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/05/031/06_pra_te.md

 title = "06"

 +++
-Though Gr refuses to tr., katpayám seems to contain the pejorative kaprefix; see EWA s.v. ká1 , p.
+Though Grassmann refuses to tr., katpayám seems to contain the pejorative kaprefix; see EWA s.v. ká1 , p.
 285.

 For ápa √gṝ ‘taunt’ see comm. ad V.29.4.
 As Oberlies (Relig.
 I.401) points out, this gerund depicts a pre-battle boasting/insulting match -- trash talk (needless to say, this last is not Oberlies’s formulation).